LiorAvrahami/efipy/README.md

 ## example usages
 example 1:
-lets say I have a folder in wich all the files are numbered. and lets say I want to rename every even third file, so that it ends wit a q, for example:
+lets say I have a folder in which all the files are numbered. let's say I want to rename every third file, so that it ends wit a q, for example:
 ```
  before:                    -> after:
  file_one_000.txt